-- A contact support button, and
+- A click for support banner, and

-(Drag and drop widgets in your widget area to rearrange their order)
+(Drag-and-drop widgets in your widget area to rearrange their order)

-Removing Widgets From Your WordPress Blog Sidebar
+Removing Widgets From The WordPress Blog Sidebar Area

 (WordPress Search widget)

-(How to delete WordPress widgets)
+(How to delete widgets)

-(How to remove WordPress widgets)
+(How to remove a widget)

-Some widgets give you little to no customizing options, or they may only allow you to add something like an optional title …
+Some widgets may require or offer no customization, or they may only allow you to add an optional title …

-Wherever you are on the front-end just calick the Customize link in the toolbar …
+When viewing your site on the front-end just calick the Customize link in the toolbar …

 (Widget management – configure widgets on the fly!)